Mibew/docs.mibew.org/src/development/core-architecture.md

 # Core Architecture

-The **Core** of **Mibew Messenger** can be divided into three basic parts: the **Server** side application, client side applications and the **Widget**.
+The **Core** of **Mibew Messenger** can be divided into three basic parts: the **Server** side application, **Client** side applications and the **Widget**.
 This page does not describe low-level organization of the parts, but provides their overview, describes their purpose and illustrates how they interacts with each other.

 ## Server side application